w3c/w3c-website-redesign-html/docs/README.md

   - Third party plugins involving JavaScript
 - `print.css` (print stylesheet)

+The files `core.scss`, `advanced.scss` and `print.scss` determine which SASS files will be compiled into which stylesheets.

 Both `core.css` and `print.css` are served to all browsers. `advanced.css`, is only served to browsers that meet the following CSS media query that sits within `<head>`:

 ```